intershop/helm-charts/charts/iom/docs/ExampleProd.rst

   prod-iom-0                                           1/1     Running   0          10m
   prod-iom-1                                           1/1     Running   0          5m49s

 When all pods are *Running* and *Ready*, the installation process has finished.
 You should check the first terminal window where the installation process was started.

 Upgrade of IOM
 ==============

 Now we repeat the upgrade process, which was already shown in the `previous example <ExampleDemo.rst>`_.
 This simple example was chosen because from a *Helm* perspective, the rollout of any change in values or charts is an upgrade process.
 The process is identical, no matter if only a simple value is changed or if new Docker images of a new IOM release are rolled out.

-Also setting the *downtime* parameter (see: `Restrictions on Upgrade <ToolsAndConcepts.rst#restrictions-on-upgrade>`_) is considered.
+Also, setting the *downtime* parameter (see: `Restrictions on Upgrade <ToolsAndConcepts.rst#restrictions-on-upgrade>`_) is considered.
 A change of a log-level is an uncritical change which can be applied without downtime.
 Since we have more than one IOM application server, the upgrade process can now be executed without downtime.

 Add the following lines to the *values.yaml*: